5.13 Making personalisation happen

 Sara has been assessed by her local authority as having care needs, and also has support at school.
 Her family has provided most of her support at home, but this is becoming increasingly difficult as her grandparents become less able to give her the support she needs when Lela, her mother, is at work.
 Sara's care needs have now been reassessed and Lela, in consultation with the family, has chosen to access an individual budget that she has responsibility for administering on Sara's behalf.

 What sources of support do you think that the family might access to develop a support plan for Sara?

 If you prefer, you may want to undertake this exercise in relation to the support that Gita might make use of to develop her self-directed support plan.
 Use your learning log to note down your ideas.

 You may find it helpful to look at these resources from In Control and IRISS before you start this exercise:

-Making your support plan: an easy read booklet (In Control)
+Making your support plan (In Control)